Credit Card Payoff Calculator

 How this calculator works

-This calculator estimates a credit card payoff timeline by applying monthly interest using APR ÷ 12, calculating the selected payment, and repeating that process until the balance reaches zero.
+This calculator estimates a credit card payoff timeline month by month.
+It applies monthly interest using APR ÷ 12, subtracts your payment, and repeats the process until the balance reaches zero.

-You can model a fixed monthly payment or a card-style minimum formula based on a percentage of the balance with a floor.
-The results show payoff time, total interest, estimated payoff date, and how much of the next payment is going toward interest versus principal.
+You can model a fixed monthly payment or a card-style minimum based on a percentage of the balance with a floor.
+The results show payoff time, total interest, estimated payoff date, and the first-payment split between interest and principal.

 Results